telerik/document-processing-docs/libraries/radpdfprocessing/formats-and-conversion/pdf/pdfformatprovider/settings.md

 ### OwnerPasswordNeeded

-The event is fired when a owner password is needed to open the document.
+The event is fired when an owner password is needed to open the document.
 The password can be specified in the __PasswordNeededEventArgs.Password__ property.

 #### __[C#] Example 2: Import settings with OwnerPasswordNeeded__